CongducPham/LowCostLoRaGw/gw_full_latest/README-aes_lorawan.md

 		}
 	]

-post_processing_gw.py will not decrypt locally the encrypted packet (no --aes option).
+post_processing_gw.py will not decrypt locally the encrypted packet (["gateway_conf"]["aes"] is false).
 This is the case when NwkSKey and AppSKey are not available on the gateway. post_processing_gw.py will call "python CloudFireBaseLWAES.py" with appropriate parameters.
 See the new cloud management design [README](https://github.com/CongducPham/LowCostLoRaGw/blob/master/gw_advanced/new_cloud_design/README-NewCloud.md).

-	> python test-loraWAN-2.py | python post_processing_gw.py --raw
+	> python test-loraWAN-2.py | python post_processing_gw.py

+with ["gateway_conf"]["raw"] set to true.

 output
 ------

-	Parsing cloud declarations
+	raw output from gateway. post_processing_gw will handle packet format Parsing cloud declarations
 	[u'python CloudThingSpeak.py']
 	Parsed all cloud declarations